davidcalikes/Marvelous-Matching/docs/README.md

 - __Main Logo__

     * The Main Logo of the sight is colorful, indicative, and visually pleasing.

     * The Main Logo is available across all five pages of the site.

-    * The Main Logo is larger and acts as a hero image for the Menu/Landing page.
+    * The Main Logo is acts as a hero image for the Menu/Landing page.

-    * The Main Logo contains bold easy to read text using cartoon images that will engage the intended user.
+    * The Main Logo contains bold, easy to read text using cartoon images that will engage the intended user.

     * The Main Logo contains the alternative (US) spelling of Marvelous consistent with the "synthetic phonics" learning standard.

  <br>

 <img src="./readme_images/nav1.png">

 - __Menu Page Navigation Bar__